defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/product-managers.md

 Your digital product or service must be easy to use for everyone.
 Your team may be breaking the law if they do not make it accessible.

-Making a service accessible is not a last-minute task for Frontend Developers and QA Testers.
-User Researchers need to include users of assistive technology in their research.
-Interaction Designers and Content Designers need to create accessible designs and content.
+Making a service accessible is not a last-minute task for frontend developers and testers.
+User researchers need to include users of assistive technology in their research.
+Interaction designers and content designers need to create accessible designs and content.

 Ask your team to consider the needs of all users and to [check how their role can help accessibility](/accessibility/meet-accessibility-regulations#your-role-in-accessibility/).